TomPace101/nanopore_diffusion/notes.md

 'data/params/simulation'
 The parameters are for a simulation.
 The code that runs the simulation is a simulator.

+_TODO_ The ability to resume time-step jobs would be nice, but this requires being able to save out the complete state.
+Or maybe just be able to load the uknowns, I guess.
+You can reload the mesh and BCs, etc, from scratch.
+In fact, based on Pete's suggestions, we might even switch equations.
+But somehow, you need enough values to get back the original functions.
+Would it work to just store the nodal values?
+I'd have to do a test to see.

 # Formula derivations
 - _TODO_ NP linearization notebook